 We know that many students experience sexual assault, abusive relationships, and stalking each year but that few report these incidents to the Police – the US Department of Justice estimates that about 40% of sexual assaults/rapes are reported to the police.
-At UNC, our Department of Public Safety’s officers are specially trained to help individuals who experience interpersonal violence.
+At UNC, our Department of Public Safety’s officers are specially trained to help individuals who experience these types of violence.
 For some survivors, it is challenging to share the specific details of an incident of interpersonal violence, and not everyone feels comfortable reporting the incident to the Police as it requires telling intimate details to a stranger.
 The Department will do its best to support you and connect you with advocacy services.
 Sexual assault, stalking, and abuse are crimes!
 If the incident took place off-campus, the Department will help connect you to the correct jurisdiction, such as Chapel Hill or Carrboro Police Department, in order to report the incident.
 The Deputy Title IX Coordinator (Ew Quimbaya-Winship) can guide students through the process of pursuing criminal charges as well as support them with their options on campus, including support and reporting options.

 The LGBTQ Center provides ongoing training and consultation to the Department of Public Safety.
-If you’re concerned about coming forward because of your sexual orientation, gender identity or gender expression (or that of the person who hurt you), you can reach out to the LGBTQ Center or Project Rainbow Net for support.
-LGBTQ Center staff is available to you to help you navigate the legal reporting process and services if needed.
+If you’re concerned about coming forward because of your sexual orientation, gender identity or gender expression (or that of the person who hurt you), you can reach out to the LGBTQ Center.
+LGBTQ Center staff are available to you to help you navigate the legal reporting process and services if needed.

 According to the Federal Law known as the Clery Act, UNC Public Safety police officers must investigate all reports of violence crime – including sexual offenses – to rule out the potential for an imminent, ongoing threat to the campus community.
 This includes any sexual offense reported to other agencies (Student Affairs, Campus Health Services, etc.) which comes to the attention of UNC Public Safety.